Does salmon help with anxiety during perimenopause?

 Salmon is one of the richest dietary sources of long-chain omega-3 fatty acids, EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid), providing roughly 1.5 to 2.5 grams per 100-gram serving.
 Beyond omega-3s, salmon provides vitamin D (approximately 10 to 15 micrograms per 100 grams), B12, selenium, high-quality complete protein, and astaxanthin, a carotenoid antioxidant that gives salmon its pink color.

-How these nutrients affect anxiety
+How omega-3s affect anxiety

 Does diet affect perimenopause anxiety overall

 Perimenopause anxiety has multiple drivers: hormonal fluctuation, increased HPA reactivity, sleep deprivation, and psychological stress about life changes.
 Diet alone cannot address all of these.
-However, an anti-inflammatory diet pattern, of which regular salmon consumption is a useful component, consistently shows associations with lower anxiety and better mood in population research.
+However, an anti-inflammatory dietary pattern, of which regular salmon consumption is a useful component, consistently shows associations with lower anxiety and better mood in population research.

 Practical approach